Vitis coignetiae: History

 This vine was also reported in 1884 snowy regions of Japan by Henri Degron sent to East Asia to seek wild vines resistant to Phylloxera.
 Degron sent specimens to a Professor Planchon of Montpellier who named them Vitis coignetiae but did not retain them due to their low resistance to phylloxera.
 Degron planted a vineyard in Crespières, Île-de-France where one of the vines reached a length of 32.8 meters and a height of 2.8 meter.
 In the cooler Norman climate the vine produces a bitter wine, rich in color and extract.

 Description

-The vine is very vigorous, with purple shoots.
-The deciduous leaves are large (15 to 30 cm in diameter), simple, orbicular, toothed, with deep petiole.
-First green, they turn red-orange in autumn.
+The vine is very vigorous, with grey-brown, tomentose shoots.
+The deciduous leaves are large (10-25 cm in diameter), simple, orbicular, toothed, with 5-15 cm long petiole.
+Dark green during the growing season, they turn red-orange in autumn.

 Wild vines can be male, female or hermaphrodite.
-Clusters are large with small berries and large purple seeds.
+Clusters are large with small, purple-black, seeded berries.
 It is found in the mountainous regions of Japan and up to 1300 m altitude in Korea.